 Liked: Feedack has been listened to.
 Lots of space, seating and variety of stalls.
 Loved seeing everyone and getting the chance to catch up.

 Loved: New Look, Topsy Curvy, Apple’s and Pears for having options up to a size 32.
 I also paid a couple of visits to the alcoholic slushy stall 😍

 I would attend because you get to shop and try on clothes in a comfortable environment.
 Discover new brands, make new friends and watch some amazing catwalks

 I’d love to see more stalls with clothes above a size 28.

 Our incredible editor, Daisy, even took a She Might Be board and asked all of you to write something on it, here’s some of our favourite responses….

-Queen of SMB, kitten lover, make up magician and all round goddess.
+Queen of SMB, Mother of Kittens, Make-up Magician and all round Goddess.

 Latest posts by Georgina Grogan (see all)